Table of Contents

-The main cause of myocardial infarction is the development of atherosclerosis in the coronary arteries, hence then name a coronary heart disease.
+The main cause of myocardial infarction is the development of atherosclerosis in the coronary arteries, hence the name coronary heart disease.
 Coronary embolism is a more rare cause.

 Classification of Myocardial Infarction

-The general distinction is based on ECG changes: STEMI (ST-segment elevation myocardial infarction) is distinguished from NSTEMI (non ST-segment elevation myocardial infarction).
-Furthermore, the European Society of Cardiology differentiates between these types:
+The general distinction is based on ECG changes: STEMI (ST-Segment Elevation Myocardial Infarction) is distinguished from NSTEMI (Non ST-Segment Elevation Myocardial Infarction).
+Furthermore, the European Society of Cardiology differentiates between the following types:

 - Type 1: The infarction is spontaneous and can be attributed to a primary coronary incident.

-- Type 2: The infarction is related to ischemia, the ischemia being caused by e.g. a coronary embolism or anemia
+- Type 2: The infarction is related to ischemia, the cause of the ischemia being by e.g. coronary embolism or anemia

 - Type 3: The symptoms preceding cardiac death or an autopsy point to myocardial ischemia.